 WordPress – The most widely used Content Management System (CMS) in today’s internet realm – due to its popularity, is an incredibly attractive target for hackers. .htaccess is the most essential file for any website.
-You can do a lot of things using WordPress .htaccess file.
+You can do a lot of things using the WordPress .htaccess file.
 You can restrict your website access.
 It can be placed in any folder of the website to change the behavior of that folder.

 As you’re aware, .htaccess is the control room of your whole website.
-Even a single misspelled dot (.) can destroy your complete website.
+Even a single misspelt dot (.) can destroy your complete website.
 Before making any changes, back up your .htaccess file to an offsite location.

 So, here we go!